Liuruhan/MHET/README.md

 pip install torchnet h5py prefetch_generator
 ```

-## LMHT configuration
+## MHFN configuration
-Everything related to LMHT can be found in the LMHT directory.
+Everything related to MHFN can be found in the MHFN directory.
 #### Hyperparameter configuration
 Hyperparameters for LMHT are read via the command line.
 For a detailed list of possible hyperparameter adaptions check the argument parser in train_speed.py
 #### Dataset preparation